sebastianspicker/cs2-server-ops/docs/architecture.md

 ## Context
-This page tracks bootstrap decisions for architecture during bootstrap push work.
+This page tracks bootstrap decisions for architecture during steady build work.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Rewrote the bootstrap explanation around the maintained behavior.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.